 Second, stretching provides reflex feedback to the muscles causing them to lengthen.
-It helps relax the muscle(s), and it may also prevent injury of muscles and soft tissues.
+It helps to relax the muscle(s), and it may also prevent injury of muscles and soft tissues.

-Intuitively, if one maintains good flexibility through stretching, there is balance between the body’s opposing muscle groups and enhanced muscular performance.
+Intuitively, if one maintains good flexibility through stretching, there is a balance between the body’s opposing muscle groups and enhanced muscular performance.

-Stretching should be performed after a light warm up of 5-10 minutes.
+Stretching should be performed after a light warm-up of 5-10 minutes.
 This increases the blood flow to the tissues and increases the tissue temperature.
 Increased tissue temperature should allow for greater tissue extensibility and decrease the risk of injury.
 There is controversy as to how long you should hold a stretch.
-Some say 10-15 seconds, others say 30-60 seconds, and still others feel there is no benefit to stretching.
-It is generally recommended to stretch for 20-60 seconds, and to repeat the stretch 2-3 times.
+Some say 10-15 seconds, others say 30-60 seconds, and still, others feel there is no benefit to stretching.
+It is generally recommended to stretch for 20-60 seconds and to repeat the stretch 2-3 times.

 DO YOU NEED A SPECIFIC PROGRAM?